GrottoPress/smart-featured-image/README.md

 1. If no image was attached to the post, the plugin looks for an image inserted into the post content, but not necessary attached to the post.
 If found, the first local image inserted is saved as featured image.
 1. If all of the above fail, the plugin falls back to the default featured image set for the post type in question under the *Default Featured Image* section of the *Media Settings* screen.

-**Note** that the plugin **does not save** the default featured image as the featured image.
+You'll notice that, in step 4 above, the plugin **does not save** the default featured image as the featured image.
 Rather, it simply returns that image whenever a call to get the post thumbnail is made.
+This is the intended behaviour.

 This means, any time the default featured image changes, all posts that used the previous default featured image would automatically use the new default featured image since the old one was never saved to the database as featured image.